saurabhuja/saurabhuja/README.md

 __12 years of experience as Site Reliability Developer in Public Cloud, Private Cloud and on-premise infrastructure.__
 __Serving as a key leader and expert on Build/CI/Cloud Provisioning/CD practices and components; mentoring and leading project teams in Cloud DevOps engagements.__
-__Currently working as a Principal Member Technical Staff for Identify Project in Oracle Bangalore.__
+__Currently working as a Site Reliability Developer for Exadata/Database team in Oracle to Lead DB Cloud HA Responsibilities in Bangalore.__

 ### Education
 __B.E (Information Technology) from Punjab Engineering College, University of Technology, Chandigarh session 2005-2009 with CGPA-7.9.__